open-company/open-company-auth/README.md

 A [Slack App](https://api.slack.com/apps) needs to be created for OAuth authentication.
 For local development, create a Slack app with a Redirect URI of `http://localhost:3003/slack-oauth` and get the client ID and secret from the Slack app you create.

+An [AWS SQS queue](https://aws.amazon.com/sqs/) is used to pass messages to the OpenCompany Authentication service from the [OpenCompany Slack Router service](https://github.com/open-company/open-company-slack-router) and to pass messages from the OpenCompany Authentication service to the [OpenCompany Bot](https://github.com/open-company/open-company-bot) and [OpenCompany Email service](https://github.com/open-company/open-company-email).
+Setup SQS Queues and key/secret access to the queue using the AWS Web Console or API.

+You will also need to subscribe the SQS `aws-sqs-slack-router-auth-queue` queue to the [Slack Router service](https://github.com/open-company/open-company-slack-router) SNS topic.
+To do this you will need to go to the AWS console and follow these instruction:

+Go to the AWS SQS Console and select the SQS queue configured above.
+From the 'Queue Actions' dropdown, select 'Subscribe Queue to SNS Topic'.
+Select the SNS topic you've configured your Slack Router service instance to publish to, and click the 'Subscribe' button.

 Make sure you update the `CHANGE-ME` items in the section of the `project.clj` that looks like this to contain your actual JWT, Slack, and AWS secrets:

 ```clojure